In many ways, the ROG Rapture GT-AX11000 Pro is the upgrade to Asus's GT-AX11000 that came out more than three years ago.

 In networking, network cables are always much better than wireless in speed and reliability.

-Other than the support for the 5.9GHz band, the GT-AX11000 Pro is also an all-around more powerful router.
+Other than supporting the 5.9GHz band, the GT-AX11000 Pro is also a more powerful router overall.
 Compared to the original GT-AX11000, it has a better 2.0GHz quad-core CPU.

-The GT-AX11000 Pro also gets Asus's new RangeBoost Plus technology, as in the case of the GT-AXE16000.
+The GT-AX11000 Pro also gets Asus's new RangeBoost Plus technology, as does the GT-AXE16000.
 In reality, though, this is mostly marketing hype.
 With the new firmware, all Asus routers get better efficiency, and the original GT-AX11000 will get this "RangeBoost Plus" when you put the latest firmware on it.

-But there's one thing you can't add to the old router: The new GT-AX11000 Pro now has an additional 10Gbps LAN port.
-And that makes a huge difference for those wanting to go full Multi-Gig.
-(It would be much better, though, if it has two 10GbE ports, like the case of the GT-AXE16000.)
+But there's one thing you can't add to the old router: The new GT-AX11000 Pro now has an additional 10Gbps LAN port, which makes a huge difference for those wanting to go full Multi-Gig.
+(It would be much better, though, if it had two 10GbE ports, like the GT-AXE16000.)

-The hardware specification table below will show more of the similarity and differences between the new router and its older cousin.
-For comparison, I also put the GT-AXE11000 in the mix.
+The hardware specification table below shows more similarities and differences between the new router and its older cousin.
+For comparison, I also included the GT-AXE11000.

 Wi-Fi Bandwidth | Tri-band AXE11000 | Tri-band AX11000 | Tri-band AX11000 |